0xSpyC/computorv1/README.md

 # computorv1

+The goal of this project is to get acquainted with handling elementary math tools that may be helpful for other 42 projects.
+You will not “do math for doing math”, but to develop a progressive and relaxed approach to projects where these tools are needed.

 `computorv1` is a polynomial equation solver that efficiently handles linear and quadratic equations.
 It utilizes the Logos Lexer for lexical analysis and Clap for command-line argument parsing, ensuring a seamless and user-friendly experience.

 ## Installation